archik408/react-archux-example/README.md

 #### Documentation

-We using beautiful tool for that - JSDoc
+We are using beautiful tool for that - JSDoc

 ### Screen